S4M73l09/GCS-Infra-Live/README.en.md

 * `ALERT_SMTP_TO` → destination email (if omitted, ALERT_SMTP_FROM is used)

+* `GRAFANA_ADMIN_USER` → Grafana username.

+* `GRAFANA_ADMIN_PASSWORD` → Grafana admin password.

-The Ansible step in the workflow passes these secrets to the playbook as `-e` variables, which the template then uses to generate `alertmanager.yml` on the VM.
+The Ansible step in the workflow passes these secrets to the playbook as `-e` variables, which the template then uses to generate `alertmanager.yml` on the VM and the Grafana user and password in the `docker-compose.yml` file.

 ## Ecstatic web